ibm-cloud-docs/openwhisk/ts_action_terminated.md

 ```
 {: codeblock}

 With the activation ID, you can poll for the completion of the action and the result.
-For more information, see [CLI](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_activation) or [REST API](https://cloud.ibm.com/apidocs/functions#getactivations) documentation.
+For more information, see [CLI](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_activation).
 {: tsResolve}

 For more information about blocking actions, see [Testing blocking actions](/docs/openwhisk?topic=openwhisk-test#test-block).